-What’s the difference between a Bleeny & Goby?
+What’s the difference between a Blenny & Goby?

 Gobies generally have fused pectoral fins that form a cup that they use to prop themselves up on and to grasp vertical walls.
-Blennies generally have a continuous, long dorsal fin that runs the length of the body to the tail.
-Blennies also have projections called cirri, on their head, that the gobies lack.
+Blennies generally have a continuous, long dorsal fin that runs the length of the body to the tail: They also have projections called cirri, on their head, that the gobies lack.

 How much does a Tailspot blenny cost?